Mac Jones Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 Season Stats

-- He also has 113 rushing yards on 39 carries, averaging 7.5 yards per game.
+- He has tacked on 113 rushing yards on 39 carries, averaging 7.5 yards per game.

 - Jones has thrown 65 passes in the red zone this season, 44.8% of his team's red zone plays.